 As companies increase their dependence on technology, the number, frequency, and severity of cyberattacks has increases as well.
 According to a report from IBM Security, the average cost of a data breach climbed 12.7% from 2020 to 2022, reaching $4.35 million per breach, with more than 83% of organizations studied suffering more than one.
 Sadly, this trend doesn’t seem to be changing anytime soon.
 According to Cybersecurity Ventures, the cost of cybersecurity is expected to reach $10.5 trillion annually by 2025.

 Right now, most companies rely on their IT teams to stay compliant with cybersecurity standards.
 But as the risk of experiencing a cyberattack increases, your board of directors must take an active role in protecting the business—and themselves—from the consequences of cybercrime.
-Follow along to learn four ways the board of directors can support your company’s cybersecurity program while also reducing directors and officers (D&O) risk.
+Follow along to learn five ways the board of directors can support your company’s cybersecurity program while also reducing directors and officers (D&O) risk.

 1. Take a holistic approach to cybersecurity that supports business objectives.